AlekseiAgarkov/AgenticInfectiousDiseaseTransmissionModels/README.md

 - `s` - length of 2D plane square side;
 - `a` - number of agents to generate;
 - `n` - number of neighbors any agent has.
-Number also includes agent itself, so number of neighbors is effectively `n-1`.

 Resulting 2D plane with agents distributed and neighbors assigned is as follows (with arbitrary agent in red and its neighbors in blue):